 When an employee is hurt at work, it is important that they seek the assistance of an Atlanta workers' compensation attorney to ensure all at-fault parties are held accountable.
 Often, third party liability cannot be established without a full investigation on the part of theinjured worker's attorney.
 If you or a loved one has been hurt on the job, contact our attorneys today to find out if you can file a third party claim.

 In regard to on-the-job injuries, third party liability arises when a workplace accident occurs due to the negligence of an individual or entity separate from the worker’s employer.
 For instance, if a worker suffers a back injury after slipping and falling on a wet floor, they can seek workers' compensation benefits.
 If the floors were left wet by a cleaning company that failed to put up signs indicating a slippery surface, the cleaning service may also be held accountable for the injury.

 Third party claims are also common on construction sites, where a number of individuals, including subcontractors, are responsible for the premises.
 For instance, if a worker is injured in a scaffold collapse, they may be able to bring a claim against the scaffolding company.
 In these third party claims, it is typically alleged that the company failed to properly erect the scaffold, and it, therefore, collapsed as a result.

 Can I Sue My Employer?

-Georgia’s exclusive remedy law protects employers from being sued by their employees.
-An employee cannot file a claim for workers’ compensation and subsequently file a personal injury suit against the same employer.
-This law was enacted so that injured employees only have one way to recover compensation for their injuries, which is through the employer’s workers’ compensation insurance.
-In exchange for the exclusive remedy law, employers must provide workers’ compensation insurance, even if the victim causes his or her own work injury.
+Georgia's exclusive remedy law protects employers from being sued by their employees.
+An employee cannot file a claim for workers' compensation and subsequently file a personal injury suit against the same employer.
+This law was enacted so that injured employees have only one way to recover compensation for their injuries, which is through the employer's workers' compensation insurance.
+In exchange for the exclusive remedy law, employers must provide workers' compensation insurance, even if the victim causes their own work injury.